 By 1880, four years after Alex Mentry brought in California's first commercially successful oil well deep in Pico Canyon,

-the unskilled labor of the indigenous vaqueros was insufficient for the task at hand.
+the unskilled labor of the local vaqueros was insufficient for the task at hand.

 Mentry started importing experienced drillers from Pennsylvania, some of whom were married, some of whom weren't.